 Role of Technology

-Innovation and digitalisation are cornerstones of the shipping and freight industry as well.
+Innovation and digitalization are cornerstones of the shipping and freight industry as well.
 From autonomous vehicles to drones, to delivery robots, the shipping industry has experienced a drastic change in the past few years.
 The latest surge in freight demand was only possible because the freight industry embracing technological developments so well.
-Technology scientists are creating it, Industry Moguls funding it, Freight Forwarders, Shipping lines, and Port managers adopting it, facilitating digitalisation to blend perfectly in the advancing freight industry in a more cost-effective way.
+Technology scientists are creating it, Industry Moguls funding it, Freight Forwarders, Shipping lines, and Port managers adopting it, facilitating digitalization to blend perfectly into the advancing freight industry in a more cost-effective way.

 • ICUMS system